Where I'm From

 How does one find home when where one’s from isn’t exactly clear?

 Being American is confusing.
 Being a white American, well.

 Half polish by blood, the geography far removed.
 Welsh by name and again, by blood, but diluted far beyond recognition.
-A little native American, I’m told.
-No one knows where exactly.
-And if I had to guess, probably a little something south of the border or even more scandalous, from African shores.
+A little native American, I’m told though no one knows where exactly.
+And, if I had to guess, probably a little something south of the border or even more scandalous, from African shores.

 Maybe that’s why so many white people are so defensive about being white at all.
 We have no earthly idea where our roots are.
 We’re unrooted.
 At best, our roots extend loosely and long, making a mess of any sense of groundedness within much of anything beyond a generation or two.
 And then, what’s that really?
 Just the industrial revolution and a lot of migration and tearing down of all kinds of norms and standards and mussing it all up even more.
 Not much to go on.

 If you look at me, you see it.
 Or more precisely, you don’t see much of any one thing.
 People guess, and sometimes guess right.
 For instance, I’m clearly white – so when people guess “the British Isles” or “eastern European, maybe Poland” I politely act impressed but, really now.
 It’s not terribly shocking, the guess of theirs given the options.